skip to main content

 Your interventional radiologist may recommend a follow-up visit.

-This visit may include a physical check-up, imaging exam(s), and blood tests.
-During your follow-up visit, tell your doctor if you have noticed any side effects or changes.
+This visit may include a physical check-up, imaging exam(s) and blood tests.
+During your follow-up visit, tell your doctor about any side effects or changes you have noticed.

 What are the benefits vs. risks?